braze-inc/braze-docs/_docs/_hidden/private_betas/iam_drag_and_drop/create_dnd_iam.md

 ---
 nav_title: Creating an In-App Message
-article_title: "Creating an in-app message with Drag and Drop"
+article_title: "Creating an in-app message with Drag & Drop"
 description: "With the Drag & Drop Editor, you can create completely custom and personalized in-app messages in either campaigns or Canvas using the drag & drop editing experience."
 permalink: "/create_dnd_iam/"
 hidden: true